ejwa/gitinspector/README.md

 *We need translations for gitinspector!* If you are a gitinspector user, feel willing to help and have good language skills in any unsupported language we urge you to contact us.
 We also happily accept code patches.
 Please refer to [Contributing](https://github.com/ejwa/gitinspector/wiki/Contributing) for more information on how to contribute to the project.

+### Packages
+The Debian packages offered with releases of gitinspector are unofficial and very simple packages generated with [stdeb](https://github.com/astraw/stdeb).
+Christian Kastner is maintaining the official Debian packages.
+You can check the current status on the [Debian Package Tracker](https://tracker.debian.org/pkg/gitinspector).
+Consequently, there are official packages for many Debian based distributions installable via *apt-get*.

 ### License
 gitinspector is licensed under the *GNU GPL v3*.
 The gitinspector logo is partly based on the git logo; based on the work of Jason Long.
 The logo is licensed under the *Creative Commons Attribution 3.0 Unported License*.